-Mowing is an easy way to get your lawn looking neat and tidy and to make it more appealing for outdoor entertaining, sunbathing, a game of football or simply to gaze at over a glass of wine.
+Mowing your lawn is an easy way to get it looking neat and tidy.
+It also makes it more appealing for outdoor entertaining, sunbathing, a game of football or simply to gaze at over a glass of wine.

 In its natural habitat, grass is grazed by animals such as sheep and cattle.
 By regularly mowing the grass, we mimic the effect of grazing, which stimulates the grass to grow more strongly from the base.

-- Very short grass clippings produced from regular mowing can be left on the lawn as a mulch to protect from heat-damage during summer when the weather is hot.
+- Very short grass clippings produced from regular mowing can be left on the lawn as a mulch.
+This will help to protect from heat-damage during summer when the weather is hot

 - Don’t compost grass clippings treated with weedkiller

 - Don’t forget the edges – use Lawn Edging Shears to neaten up the edges around your lawn